 The Bennet women had mourning clothes, but they were not appropriate for mourning a close family member.
-They had gray and lavender dresses but they were the black needed to sit with Mr. Bennet and attend his funeral.
-They however could not leave the house therefore they called the dressmaker from Meryton.
-They ordered six dresses to be made with haste.
+They had gray and lavender dresses, not the black needed to sit with Mr. Bennet and attend his funeral.
+They could not leave the house, therefore they called the dressmaker from Meryton and ordered six dresses to be made with haste.
 The purchase bothered Elizabeth, as only Mr. Bennet had known their finances, but there was nothing to be done for it.
-They had to have their full mourning clothes.
+They had to have proper mourning clothes.

 Elizabeth walked to Mr. Bennet’s study and sat in a guest chair before Mr. Bennet’s desk.
 She could not go behind the desk and sit in Mr. Bennet’s desk, but it was comforting to sit in his study.
 Who would take over the duties of minding the finances?
 How much money did their family even have?
-Did they have enough money to live in Longbourn if Mr. Collins let them?
-Would they have to move to a smaller house that was cheaper to live in?
+Did they have enough money to live in Longbourn, if Mr. Collins let them?
+If necessary, would they have enough money to move to a smaller house that was cheaper to live in?

 Now that Mr. Bennet had died, would all the funds from the harvest go to Mr. Collins?
 These were questions that needed to be answered.
-She hoped that when the Gardiners arrived from London, Mr. Gardiner would go over documents and give them a status of their finances.
+She hoped that when the Gardiners arrived from London, Mr. Gardiner would go over their documents and tell them the status of their finances.

 Aunt Phillips was with Mrs. Bennet in her bedroom.
-Mrs. Bennet was out of shock in now in her dramatic crying phase, as Mr. Bennet had labeled it.
-Elizabeth remembered how Mr. Bennet had labeled each of Mrs. Bennet’s different phases.
-She remembered how they had shared a smile and a laugh.
-Elizabeth missed her father dearly.
+Mrs. Bennet was out of shock and now in her dramatic crying phase, as Mr. Bennet had labeled it.
+Elizabeth remembered how he had labeled each of Mrs. Bennet’s different phases and they had shared a smile and a laugh.
+Elizabeth missed him dearly.
 Who else would laugh at the ridiculousness of life with her?
-No one else in the family had shared their sense of humor.
+No one else in the family shared their sense of humor.

 The next day Mr. Bennet laid in state in Longbourn in a coffin lined with black bombazine.
 The Bennets wore black bombazine and crepe dresses with black ribbons.
-It was harder for Elizabeth to keep her spirits up.
-With them all wearing black and black on the windows it was a dreary house.
+It was hard for Elizabeth to keep her spirits up.
+With them all wearing black and black on the windows, it was a dreary house.

 Elizabeth and Jane took a break and walked the grounds of Longbourn.
 “I hope this will not prevent Mr. Bingley from visiting you, Jane?”